kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-shared-cc.md

-The unbound_token Transport Parameter (0xTBD) indicates the client that the tokens provided by NEW_TOKEN frames can be used for future connections that go to the same server address rather than that to the same server name.
+The unbound_token Transport Parameter (0xTBD) indicates the client that the tokens provided by NEW_TOKEN frames can be used for future connections that go to the same server address tuple rather than that to the same server name.

 The transport parameter does not carry a value; the length of the value field MUST be set to zero.